IRatajczyk/Island-Evolutionary-Algorithm/README.md

 Deployment process is thoroughly investigated in *deployment* directory README file.

-Credits to [Dominik](https://github.com/dominik-air) for prolific collaboration.
+Credits to [Dominik](https://github.com/dominik-air) for prolific collaboration, especially for distribution management.

 Should you have any questions please contact me directly: igor@ratajczyk.eu